 The principal accounting policies are set out below.
 These policies have been applied consistently.

-In these policies and the accounts, the following abbreviations are used: 'the Order' - The Most Venerable Order of the Hospital of St John of Jerusalem (charity no. 235979). 'the Priory' - The Priory of England and the Islands of the Most Venerable Order of the Hospital of St John of Jerusalem (charity no. 1077265).
-'St John' - The Priory, St John Ambulance (charity no. 1077265-1) and its subsidiary company. 'the Eye Hospital' - The St John of Jerusalem Eye Hospital Group which is another foundation of the Most Venerable Order of St John and is registered and operates as a separate charity (charity no. 1139527).
-'SOFA' - Statement of Financial Activities a.
+In these policies and the accounts, the following abbreviations are used:

+'the Order' - The Most Venerable Order of the Hospital of St John of Jerusalem (charity no. 235979).

+'the Priory' - The Priory of England and the Islands of the Most Venerable Order of the Hospital of St John of Jerusalem (charity no. 1077265), the company's parent undertaking.

+'the Eye Hospital' - The St John of Jerusalem Eye Hospital Group which is another foundation of the Most Venerable Order of St John and is registered and operates as a separate charity (charity no. 1139527).

+'SOFA' - Statement of Financial Activities.

+a.
 Basis of preparation of accounts

-The annual report and accounts are prepared in accordance with the rules of the Priory, in compliance with the Charities Act 2011, the Statement of Recommended Practice - Accounting and Reporting by Charities applicable to charities preparing their accounts in accordance with FRS 102 ('the Charities SORP (FRS 102)') and with FRS 102, the Financial Reporting Standard applicable in the UK and Republic of Ireland.
+The annual report and accounts are prepared in accordance with the Companies Act 2006, the Charities Act 2011, the Statement of Recommended Practice - Accounting and Reporting by Charities applicable to charities preparing their accounts in accordance with FRS 102 ('the Charities SORP (FRS 102)') and with FRS 102, the Financial Reporting Standard applicable in the UK and Republic of Ireland.